tempus-dynamics/tempus-dynamics.github.io/inquest/data-retrieval.md

 # Data Retrieval

 ## API
 Data collected via the Inquest3 platform can always be pulled in its raw format via the Tempus Research API given a particular Survey ID.
-Contact Tempus or see the API documentation for further details: https://docs.tempusresearch.com/
+Contact Tempus Dynamics or see the API documentation for further details: https://docs.tempusresearch.com/

 ## Synapse Data Distribution